Countly/countly-sdk-documentation/windows/next.md

 <p>
   SDK does have configurable fields to manipulate the internal SDK value and key limits.
 If values or keys provided by the user, would exceed the limits, they would be truncated.
-Here are the details of these configurable fields:<span></span>
+Here are the details of these configurable fields:
 </p>
 <p>
   <span><strong>MaxKeyLength - </strong>(int) Maximum size of all string keys.
 The default value is <strong>128</strong>. </span>